nozwock/ventoy-toybox/README.md

 - Easy to use
 - Messy code

+## Usage

+> Starting `v0.4.0`, release feeds and ventoy update packages are cached on disk. <br/>

+- To get latest release feeds you have to press the refresh button in the `Browse OS Releases` tab otherwise the on-disk cache will be used.

 ## Building

 Clone the repository using git and change to the local repository directory: